strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/code/backend/policies.md

 :::

-::: note NOTES
+::: tip Customization tips
-In Strapi v4, depending on whether the policy is applied to REST or GraphQL, the function has access to different contexts:
+In Strapi v4, depending on whether the policy is applied to REST or GraphQL (use `policyContext.type` is either `koa` for REST or `graphql` ), the function has access to different contexts:

-- Both REST and GraphQL contexts have access to the `is(type: string): boolean`, `type: string`, and `state: object` attributes.
+- Both REST and GraphQL contexts have access to the `is`, `type`, and `state`.
+- The REST context have access to the destructed Koa context.
-- The GraphQL context has access to `parent`, `args`, `context`, `info` & `http` (which contains the Koa context) (see [GraphQL customization](http://localhost:8080/developer-docs/latest/plugins/graphql.html#custom-configuration-for-resolvers) documentation).
+- The GraphQL context has access to `parent`, `args`, `context` (which is the GraphQL Context), `info` & `http` (which contains the Koa context) (see [GraphQL customization](http://localhost:8080/developer-docs/latest/plugins/graphql.html#custom-configuration-for-resolvers) documentation).

-- With REST requests, the controller context is merged with the policy context.
+You can use `policyContext.type`, which value is either `koa` for REST or `graphql` for the GraphQL plugin, to determine the type of context the policy uses.
 :::

 ::: strapi Next steps